valtimo-platform/valtimo-documentation/features/plugins/configure-zaken-api-plugin.md

 ### Patch zaak

 The **Patch zaak** action updates a zaak in the zaken API.
-When creating a process link at lease one of the following properties has to be provided:
+When creating a process link at least one of the following properties has to be provided:

 * **Description.** A short description of the Zaak.
 * **Explanation.** An explanation of the Zaak.